 Next, test your site again in PageSpeed Insights (PSI) to see how performance has been improved.

-Note: You may likely see reduced unused CSS errors in PSI because completely removing CSS that is not used on a site is almost impossible.
-There will still be some leftovers due to the way WordPress works.
+Note: You may see fewer unused CSS errors in PSI because completely removing unused CSS on a site is almost impossible.
+There will still be some leftovers because of how WordPress works.

-Also, PageSpeed Insights will trigger the reduced CSS warning if your page goes above what it considers an acceptable threshold.
+Also, PageSpeed Insights will trigger the reduced CSS warning if your page exceeds its acceptable threshold.

-However, the impact will be minimal to have any noticeable effect on real-user experience.
+However, the impact will be minimal to have any noticeable effect on the real-user experience.

-For example, here is a page with 498 kb potential saving for unused CSS error in PSI without WP Rocket.
-After enabling the Remove CSS files module in WP Rocket, it went down to 33kb.
+For example, here is a page with a potential saving of 498 KB from unused CSS errors in PSI without WP Rocket.
+After enabling the Remove CSS files module in WP Rocket, it went down to 33 KB.

-Beyond CSS file optimization, WP Rocket automatically optimizes JavaScript files and critical images above the fold website area.
+Beyond optimizing CSS files, WP Rocket automatically optimizes JavaScript files and critical images in the above-the-fold area of the website.
 To enable the JS file optimization features, find the settings in the same File Optimization tab.

-You can enable the Minifies JavaScript files option, Load JavaScript Deferred, and Delay Javascript execution.
+You can enable the Minify JavaScript files option, Load JavaScript Deferred, and Delay JavaScript execution.
 These are the settings that work for my blog.
 Test which option works for your blog, and stick to that.

 Each WordPress blog has a setting that works for it.
 After enabling an option, test your site to ensure it maintains its visual design, loads normally, and nothing breaks.

 The WP Rocket Critical CSS image optimization is automatic.
 It works completely behind the scenes.
-However, it only acts on images found above the fold.
+However, it only applies to images above the fold.

 Learn more about how WP Rocket handles critical CSS generation in this guide.